Reframing a freemium experience to increase session duration by 42 min

 This project reinforced a simple lesson: monetization only works when the listening experience feels effortless.
 Making it easier to start and control playback increased engagement first, which then made upgrade prompts more meaningful instead of intrusive.

 Because the product serves an older user base, many users increase text size.
-This revealed that the existing dynamic type implementation frequently broke the layout, so I also took the opportunity to redefine typography scaling rules.
+This revealed that the existing dynamic type implementation frequently broke the layout, so I took the opportunity to redefine typography scaling rules to ensure the new design held up under real usage conditions.

 Thanks for reading.